zchee/neovim-wiki/Python-plugins,-clipboard-integration-and-other-service-providers-through-msgpack-RPC-channels.md

 As explained, not all python plugins will perform well(or even work) with Neovim.
 One example is YouCompleteMe, which gets really slow for big files.
-[This branch](https://github.com/tarruda/YouCompleteMe/tree/nvim2) contains a patch that improves YouCompleteMe performance with Neovim, it can be used as a temporary workaround until the problems with the python client are fixed
+[This branch](https://github.com/tarruda/YouCompleteMe/tree/nvim2) contains a patch that improves YCM performance with Neovim, it can be used as a temporary workaround for YCM users until the problems with the python client are fixed

 If you are running into performance problems with other python plugins, it's possible to create a cProfile report using the NEOVIM_PYTHON_PROFILE